russmckendrick/blog/content/tunes/2023-08-28-listened-to-this-week/index.md

 title: "What did I listen to in week 34?"
 date: "2023-08-28"
 draft: false
-summary: "Dive into a world of rich cultural narratives as we explore my most played artist of the week, Rhiannon Giddens.
-Blending elements of folk, country and blues, her emotive melodies and striking lyrics offer a memorable musical journey.
-Prepare for a feast of balmy rhythms and arresting vocal harmonies."
+summary: "Explore the captivating narratives of Rhiannon Giddens, where folk meets blues and country.
+Her emotional melodies and striking lyrics will leave you captivated!"
 cover:
     image: "/img/weekly-tunes-014.png"
     relative: false